 This season (Christmas) usually call for reflections on the year (2009) that is almost ended and resolution(s) for New Year (2010).
 For the New Year (2010) resolution(s), I will urge Nigerians to love one another.
 Let us love each other and above all, let us love our neighbor like our self.
 There is so much animosity and hatred in the land.
 We need to love one another, because love begets love, and love brings peace.
 Lets preach peace wherever there is misunderstanding.
 The nation and the people can only prosper in an atmosphere of peace and harmony.
 Same should apply to various communities/villages that are at war with each other.

 I will also advocate togetherness among Nigerians.
 There are more to gain by being one big country.
+Nigeria is in no way near the population or the complexity of China and India, yet these countries have not broken up.
 United States of America is also a multi cultural country but still remains one country.
 I also know the case of former Yugoslavia and the former Union of Soviet Socialist Republics (USSR).
-Ironically, most former countries of Eastern Europe/USSR (Poland, Czechs, Hungary, , etc) and Yugoslavia have joined the .
+Ironically, most former countries of Eastern Europe/USSR (Poland, Czechs, Hungary, Romania, etc) and Yugoslavia have joined the European Union.
 The European Union is a typical example of what togetherness can bring.
 European Union is made up of twenty seven (27) countries, with headquarters in Brussels.
 Economic Community of West African States (ECOWAS) is also an example of togetherness in the making.
-Late Kwame Nkrumah (former President of Ghana) propagated one Africa, whereas late Nnamdi Azikiwe (first Nigerian President) preached one Nigeria.is in no way near the population or the complexity of China and India, yet these countries have not broken up.
+Late Kwame Nkrumah (former President of Ghana) propagated one Africa, whereas late Nnamdi Azikiwe (first Nigerian President) preached one Nigeria.

 There are free movement of goods, services and personnel within the European Union.
 There is a common monetary union and the use of common currency (the euro).
 Many more countries like Turkey, Ukraine, Georgia, etc have applied to join the European Union, but politics and other strategic considerations are hindering the admissions of these aspiring nations.
 The European Union remains the main trading partner of all African countries including Nigeria.
 While advocating togetherness, I will not fail to point out that our togetherness should not be at the detriment of one group/tribe/region or the other.
 I will want to see justice, fair play, and equity in our togetherness.
 I had earlier called for the abolition of quota system and federal character.
 We cannot make a head way as a nation with those systems in place.